eguevara/JavaTraining/notes/oracleTraining.md

   So, when no exception or any exception is thrown at line 1, the control goes to finally or some catch block.
 Now, even if the catch blocks throws some exception, the control goes to finally.
 The finally block throws CloneNotSupportedException, so the method ends up throwing CloneNotSupportedException.
 Other exceptions thrown by the code prior to this point are lost.
 * You can only throw a Throwable using a throws clause.
 Exception and Error are two main subclasses of Throwable.
 * A subclass of Error cannot be caught using a catch block for Exception because java.lang.Error does not extend java.lang.Exception.
+---
+* SecurityException extends RuntimeException: Usually thrown by the JVM.
+It is thrown by the security manager upon security violation.
+For example, when a java program runs in a sandbox (such as an applet) and it tries to use prohibited APIs such as File I/O, the security manager throws this exception.